AbiruzzamanMolla/motivational-and-inspirational-quotes/README.md

 ## Features

 - Displays a random motivational or inspirational quote every time VS Code starts.
-- Quotes include text, author, reference, tags, and translations.
+- Quotes are provided primarily in Bangla, with English as an optional translation.
-- Supports multiple languages (currently English and Bangla).
+- Each quote includes the author, reference, tags, and translations.
-- User-configurable default language via VS Code settings.
+- User-configurable default language via VS Code settings, with Bangla set as the default.

 ## Usage